scloud19/SECipedia/Security(Non Ethical Hacking)/CORS.md

     For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts (and other areas, as you'll see below)
       To get around this; CORS gives web servers cross-domain access controls, which enable secure cross-domain data transfers.

+  Nutshell
+    CORS is a specification that provides a way for an origin to ignore the Same Origin Policy.
+      In the most lenient configuration, a web application can allow a cross-origin XMLHttpRequest to access all of its resources (from any origin).
+        Ex of "wide open" configuration:
+          Will occur if these server-side HTTP headers are set:
+            Access-Control-Allow-Origin: *
+            Access-Control-Allow-Methods: POST, GET

+            If a browser sends a cross-origin XMLHttpRequest to a server that doesn't have these headers, no access will be given to the response content.

+      The HTTP headers inform the browser whether it is permitted access.

 CORS is used to enable cross-site HTTP requests for:
   XMLHttpRequest (Javascript way of initiating requests)